asilano/free-dom/README.md

 `master` is the main branch.
 Development work will be performed here (if small), or merged here when complete.
 It is intended that `master` is always building and passing; however, mistakes happen.

-The `release` branch is the codebase as it exists on heroku.
+The `release` branch is the codebase as it exists live.

 Other branches may be created for significant items of development (such as new sets, or UI rewrites).